MazenA14/unilink/README.md

 -------------------------- -------------------------- -------------------------- --------------------------

 ## To-Do (Notes)
-- Clear Course grades cache on pull to refresh and not be visibile while refreshing
+- Clear Course previous grades cache on pull to refresh and not be visibile while refreshing
 - ReApply All cache timings
-- Clear all cache on logout
 - Apply smart fetching, fetch grades & attendance on loading dashboard (See if something else needs smart fetching)
 - Make notification cached and fetch on loading dashboard, on fetching don't remove the old notifications